 - Following the Madrid bombing in 2004, the market fell 4.1%.
 It took 18 days to recover.

 Of course, there were instances when the market didn’t recover so quickly.
 The market fell 10.8% following the attacks on Pearl Harbour, for example, and took over 250 days for a full recovery.

-However, other major downturns – like the collapse of Lehman Brothers and Black Monday – stemmed from deeper systemic problems in the financial system rather than singular political events.
+Other major downturns, like the collapse of Lehman Brothers and Black Monday, stemmed from deeper systemic problems in the financial system rather than singular political events.

-But if you’ve been paying attention, you’ll have noticed that one major event, in particular, has been left out.
-This is the event that has been most closely linked to what is occurring in front of our very eyes – The Watergate Scandal and subsequent resignation of President Nixon.
+But if you’ve been paying attention, you’ll have noticed that one major event, in particular, has been left out—The Watergate Scandal and subsequent resignation of President Nixon.

-Yes, the resignation of Nixon had a detrimental effect on stocks – from that day the market retreated 24.6% until it finally hit the bottom.
+Yes, the resignation of Nixon had a detrimental effect on stocks.
+From the day the scandal broke, the market retreated 24.6% until it finally hit the bottom.
 However, it would be incorrect to lay all the blame on that one event.
-At the time, the US was already in the midst of a bear market, triggered by economic stagnation and an energy crisis that began the previous year.
+The U.S. was already in the midst of a bear market at the time, triggered by economic stagnation and an energy crisis that began the previous year.

 We can see that markets, by and large, remain fairly agnostic when it comes to singular world events.
-Typically they experience a minor blip and then recover over the following days or weeks.
+Typically, they experience a minor blip and then recover over the following hours, days, or weeks.

-In 2015, Bank of America Merrill Lynch conducted a study in which they back-tested two investment strategies going back all the way to the 1960s.
-The first strategy, the S&P 500 strategy, was to invest in the S&P 500 and hold it through thick and thin – a standard passive investing approach.
+In 2015, Bank of America Merrill Lynch conducted a study in which they back-tested two investment strategies all the way to the 1960s.
+The first strategy, the S&P 500 strategy, was to invest in the S&P 500 and hold it through thick and thin—a standard passive investing approach.